Quansight-Labs/free-threaded-compatibility/docs/profiling.md

 profile browser.

-Briefly, the interface is broken up into two pieces: a timeline in which the CPU utilization appears as a graph and a set of panels that allow diving into the callstack at individual instants in the timeline or aggregated over selections in the timeline.
+Briefly, the interface is broken up into two pieces: a timeline in which the CPU utilization appears as a graph, and a set of panels that allow diving into the call stack at individual instants in the timeline or aggregated over selections in the timeline.
 It's particularly useful to look at the [flame graph](https://profiler.firefox.com/docs/#/./guide-ui-tour-panels?id=the-flame-graph) and [stack chart](https://profiler.firefox.com/docs/#/./guide-ui-tour-panels?id=the-stack-chart) panels.
-The former allows identifying calls that are particularly expensive while the latter allows visualization of how the call stack changes with time.
+The former helps identify calls that are particularly expensive, while the latter visualizes how the call stack changes over time.

 See [the Firefox profiler documentation](https://profiler.firefox.com/docs/#/) for more details about how to use the interface.